-But to get to Italy the car had to face its biggest challenge, to get up the kickbacks all the way over the alps and into Italy.
-This road was tough and steep.
+But to get to Italy the car had to face its biggest challenge, to get up the kickbacks all the way over the Alps and into Italy.
+This road was rough and steep.
 We got there and had a great view to go with it.

 Flew the drone up as well but we lost the SD card with all the footage as Thuymi wanted to transfer the files but with making all the snack probably lost it somewhere when we jumped out the car.
 She was quite upset and I was quite sad as well because that was one of the most popular windy roads in the world between Switzerland and Italy.

 Coming down the mountain as a totally different experience.
 Tough on the car.
 Sharp turns and at speed.
 Tight.
 Cars nearly colliding.
 Brake pads starting to burn.
 Border crossing about to close and we nearly didn’t make it.
 Then we got to our destination as the late summer sun was nearly down.